gouravojha029/Drum-Kit/README.md

-# Drum-kit
+# Drum-Kit
-This is for sample app based on html, css and js
+this is a drum kit project